rozbb/readtomyshoe/README.md

     * Click "Edit API key"
     * Under "API restrictions" click "Restrict key"
     * Select "Cloud Text-to-Speech API"
-* Now copy your API key to the clipboard, create a new file `server/gcp_api.key`, and paste it there
+* Now copy your API key to the clipboard

+Once you've got your API key, you need to give it to the readtomyshoe server:

+* Create a new file in the `server/` directory, called `gcp_api.key`
+* Paste the API key into that file

+That's it!

 ### OpenSSL

-You need to have OpenSSL installed on your machine.
-For Ubuntu, just `sudo apt install libssl-dev`.
+You need to have OpenSSL installed on your machine:

+* For Ubuntu and Debian, do `sudo apt-get install libssl-dev`
+* For Mac, do `brew install openssl`

 ### Other setup